 - How much does a Sprinter van cost per hour in NYC in 2026?

-- On the Detailed Drivers rate sheet, a Mercedes Sprinter is $175/hour with a $450 point-to-point minimum and a three-hour booking minimum, flat with no surge.
+- On the Detailed Drivers rate sheet, a Mercedes Sprinter is $200/hour with a three-hour booking minimum, flat with no surge.
 The six NYC brand-front operators on this list price Sprinters in the roughly $180-225/hour band depending on cabin and configuration.
 National and fleet operators price by quote.
 The figure to confirm at booking is the minimum-hour term and whether the rate holds across peak and late-night windows.

 - Does Sprinter van service surge during NYC peak hours or events?